jrdiniz/flask-boilerplate/README.md

 ## Create Virtual Environment

-I have test this project with python 3.6 and 3.8, with you test with another version, please open a pull request to update the documentation.
+I have test this project with 3.8, with you test with another version, please open a pull request to update the documentation.

 ```
 python3.6 -m venv env